-In 2017, delinquent taxpayers owed, on average, $51,992 in back taxes.
-The IRS audited 1.06 million tax returns.
-That sounds like a lot, but it only represents 0.5 percent of tax returns.
-However, the audits assessed an additional $28.99 billion in tax liability.
-The chances of being audited by the IRS are low but if the IRS does disagree with your tax return the average tax liability increase is $89,534 (source).
+Half a million audits sound like a lot, but it only represents 0.3% of tax returns.
+(Taxpayers filed roughly 164 million returns for tax year 2020.)
+The chances of being audited by the IRS are low.
+But if the IRS does disagree with your tax return, the average tax liability increase is $8,432 (source).
 Still, increasing tax liability doesn’t mean the IRS can always collect the taxes it assesses.

 IRS and private collection agencies

 A big chunk of the increase in case closures is due to the IRS’ efforts to provide private collection agencies (PCAs) with an inventory.
 By the time FY 2020 drew to a close in September 2020, delinquent taxpayer accounts in PCAs’ inventories totaled 2,514,034.
 These accounted for $25.6 billion in outstanding tax liabilities.
 This is according the latest data from the Treasury Inspector General for Tax Administration (TIGTA).